 Show your name, address, and phone number.
 They must appear both on the packaging and on the label.
 This is a sign of transparency.
 Buyers might want extra information about your product.
 And they should be able to contact you and find out more anytime.

 These are the FDA’s basic requirements that you should display on your labels.
 They are mandatory and give the basic details about you and your product.

 Nobody wants to mess around with laws and regulations.
 And I think that’s something we can both agree on.
 So I wanted to make sure we have this clear first.

 But we’re not done with the info part yet.
 There’s more.

-Another important thing to keep in mind – always let customers know that you’re reliable and trustworthy.
+Another important thing to keep in mind – use your custom marijuana labels and CBD packaging to let customers know that you’re reliable and trustworthy.

 If you’re wondering how you can do that:

 By adding some more essential details on your CBD labels.